-How you can help at home
+How can you help at home?

 Regular reading is still highly important in Year 5 so please do continue to hear your child read as well as encourage them to read for pleasure independently.
 All children are expected to read regularly at home and record in their reading records.
 Year 5 pupils need to develop their inference and deduction skills so asking them questions about what they have read will really support them.